Leigh, Surrey: Demography and housing

 The United Kingdom Census 2011 shows an increase of more than 8% in population from 856, ten years previously.
 The proportion of households in Leigh who owned their home outright was within 4% of the borough and 12% above the national average.
 The proportion who owned their home with a loan was 1% greater than the national average; providing overall a higher proportion than average of rented residential property and of social housing than the national average, and above the average in Surrey.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a large % of households living rent-free).

 The average level of accommodation in the region composed of detached houses was 8%, the average that was apartments was 22.6%.

 Local government

-At Surrey County Council, one of the 81 representatives represents the area within the Dorking Rural division.
+At Surrey County Council, one representative represents the Dorking Rural division which includes Leigh.

-At Mole Valley District Council most wards of the borough are deemed appropriate to be represented under the current constitution of councillors by one councillor, which is the case for Leigh.
+At Mole Valley District Council, Leigh forms a part of Capel, Leigh, Newdigate & Charlwood ward which has three councillors.